HOME IMPROVEMENT CONTRACTOR (100)

-This description is only a general explanation of which businesses need to have a Home Improvement Contractor license.
-You may not begin work as a Home Improvement Contractor until you have received your license document.
+This description is only a general explanation of who must have a Home Improvement Contractor license.

-- Sidewalk work requires a permit from the NYC Department of Transportation.
-Call 311 or visit www.nyc.gov/dot
+- Sidewalk work requires a permit from the New York City Department of Transportation.
+Contact 311 or visit www.nyc.gov/dot

-- Home improvements that involve plumbing, electrical work, pointing, or extensions to a residence require a permit from the NYC Department of Buildings (DOB).
+- Home improvements that involve plumbing, electrical work, pointing, or extensions to a residence require a permit from the New York City Department of Buildings (DOB).
 In addition, DOB must be notified about work to raise, lift, elevate, or move a house or building, as this work requires a special inspection.
 Contact 311 or visit www.nyc.gov/buildings.
-Note: Only contractors licensed by DCA can apply for DOB permits.
+Note: Only home improvement contractors licensed by DCA can apply for DOB permits.

 Before You File Your DCA License Application:

-Corporations, Limited Partnerships, Limited Liability Companies, or Limited Liability Partnerships must register and remain active with the New York State Department of State.
+- Corporations, Limited Partnerships, Limited Liability Companies, or Limited Liability Partnerships must register and remain active with the New York State Department of State.
 Active status will be verified by DCA prior to license issuance.
 You can confirm the status of your business entity at http://www.dos.ny.gov/corps/bus_entity_search.html.
 If applicable, you must also file an Assumed Name Certificate for your business.

 When You File Your DCA License Application:

 Below are requirements when filing your license application.
 If you fail to submit all documents, your application will be denied.

 The Sales Tax Identification Number is the 9, 10, or 11-digit number on your New York State Department of Taxation and Finance Certificate of Authority.
 You must enter this number on the Basic License Application form.
 If you have not received your Certificate of Authority, please enter the 6-digit confirmation number you received when you successfully submitted the application for a Certificate of Authority.